Top 10 places to get gaming fuel aka iced coffee

 Here’s what you do: Go down to Del Taco and buy a few of their $1 iced coffee drinks and down those suckers as quickly as possible.
-They don’t taste good at all, but they’ll get you through the night.
-You’re welcome.
+They don’t taste good at all and their tiny (hence why you need a few), but they’ll get you through the night.

 Oh, and don’t be alarmed by the massive straw in the tiny cup.
 It’s there because Del Taco was too cheap to develop a new size of drinking utensil for this item on their menu.

-I’d recommend either cutting the straw with those scissors you use for opening the cellophane on your new games.
-If you don’t want to do that though, just be careful not to poke your eye out when going in for a sip during an intense online battle.
+Just deal with it, but do be careful not to poke your eye out when going in for a sip during an intense online battle.
+Again, down them as quickly as possible.
+Trust us.

 It’ll be worth it.
 Trust us.